The-obsrvr/CMV-BAS-Data-Pipeline/README.md

 This approach preserves conversational context while producing a linearized representation suitable for downstream modeling.

-## Neuro-symbolic Argumentation Reasoning System (NARS)
+## POLIBRA

-The conversational threads have been analyzed through our neuro-symbolic argumentation reasoning system that extracts argument structures from the conversations and then analyzes them through symbolic reasoning to determine if the delta event (view-change) has occurred.
+The conversational threads have been analyzed through our neuro-symbolic argumentation reasoning system, POLIBRA that extracts argument structures from the conversations and then analyzes them through symbolic reasoning to determine if the delta event (view-change) has occurred.

-For more details, refer to our NARS repository:
+For more details, refer to our [POLIBRA repository](https://github.com/The-obsrvr/POLIBRA).

 ---